webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Soothe-Mind-and-Body.md

 ---
 aliases:
 - Soothe Mind and Body
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Mid
-type:
-  -
+- Ability/Categories/Task
 ---

-### Soothe Mind and Body
+## Soothe Mind and Body
 The body and the mind are connected.
 All healing tasks you attempt are eased by two steps.
 Enabler.